cohure/CHR2024-website/content/cfp.md

 a double-blind peer review process by at least three reviewers with final acceptance decisions made by the Programme Chairs.

-Papers and posters should be submitted as PDF documents via the Easychair conference management system: https://easychair.org/conferences/?conf=chr2024.
+Papers should be submitted as PDF documents via the EasyChair conference management system: https://easychair.org/conferences/?conf=chr2024.

 At least one author of each accepted submission must register to the conference and